jka6502/sokkit/README.md

 Subsets do not retain the `failed` properties of their parents.

+Subsets are also independent plugin lists, they reference the same exports, but are unique sets in their own right.
+This means you can `load` plugins, create two subsets, run `instantiate` on each, and maintain two completely independent sets of plugin instances.

 If you need access to the actual module names, you can use the `modules`
 property: